taedryn/mesh-citadel/prompt.md

 in the same order, and the order should be editable and selectable upon room creation.

+the rooms system is solely responsible for handling the relationship between messages and rooms, utilizing the messages system to post, read, and delete messages, but handling the room association of those messages itself.

 the rooms system should track the following data in a database:

 * room id (integer)
 * room name
 * description
 * last-read message per user
-* messages
+* messages in the room
 * room state (read-only or read-write)

-this list of information to track does not constitute a single table in a database.  rather, we should use the relational features of SQL to link from one table to another.
+this list of information to track does not constitute a single table in a database.  rather, we should use the relational features of SQL to link from one table to another where appropriate.  the rooms manager should utilize the User, MessageManager, and Config objects (and any others which end up being needed) where appropriate, to enforce the separation of concerns.

 the rooms system should be able to perform the following actions: